top of page

 A cat-and-mouse thriller about friends/not friends that’ll hook you fast and never let go.
 Told in she said/she said narrative with flashbacks that keep you moving at a page-turning pace.

-Reviewer, Barnes & Noble
+Bookseller Staff, Barnes & Noble

 "This one was really brilliant.
 I read it straight in an hour, and I didn’t even suspect the twist until just before the reveal."